-The table below shows how many ordinary shares each of our directors and nominees, each of the executive officers named in the summary compensation section below and all directors and executive officers as a group owned as of January 31, 2001 (after giving effect to the R&B Falcon merger).
+The table below shows how many ordinary shares each of our directors and nominees, each of the executive officers named in the summary compensation section below and all directors and executive officers as a group owned as of January 31, 2002.
 The table below also sets forth information concerning the persons known by us to beneficially own 5% or more of our ordinary shares.